This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is meth abuse diagnosed?

-- Blood, urine, and hair tests: Caregivers may test your blood, urine, or hair to check for meth abuse.
+- Blood, urine, and hair tests may be used to check for meth.
 You may also be tested for HIV, hepatitis, and tuberculosis.

-- Newborn meconium test: Caregivers may test the meconium of your newborn baby to check for meth abuse.
+- A newborn meconium test may be used to check for meth.
 Meconium is your newborn baby's first bowel movement.

 How is meth abuse treated?

 A monitor will be put on you to check your heart.
 You may be given treatments to decrease a high body temperature.
-You may also need any of the following medicines:
+You may also need any of the following:

-- Contingency management: This program can help meth users stop using drugs by giving rewards.
+- Contingency management is a program to help you stop using drugs by giving rewards.
 You may be rewarded for staying in treatment or giving drug-free urine samples.
 You may get rewards for having STI or tuberculosis tests, or getting vaccines to help decrease the spread of disease.
 Rewards may include vouchers to buy food.

-- Cognitive behavioral therapy: Cognitive behavioral therapy (CBT) helps you change your thinking and behavior.
+- Cognitive behavioral therapy (CBT) helps you change your thinking and behavior.
 It can help you manage depression and anxiety caused by meth use.
 CBT can help you learn good coping skills and ways to manage stress.
-CBT can be done with you and a talk therapist or in a group with others.
+CBT can be done with you and a talk therapist or in group therapy.

-- Family therapy and support groups: Your friends and family may be asked to attend treatment sessions with you.
+- Family therapy and support groups may include your friends and family.
 Support groups are meetings with a talk therapist and other people who have used meth or other drugs.
 Programs near where you live may support your choice to quit using drugs.
-Ask caregivers for information about programs in your town.
+Ask for information about programs in your town.

-- Harm reduction: This program helps support your choice to avoid spreading disease.
-You may be able to return used needles and syringes and replace them with clean ones.
+- Harm reduction is a program to help support your choice to avoid spreading disease.
+You may be able to return used needles and syringes and replace them with clean items.

 When should I seek immediate care?